ProgClubGSU/Resume-Template-and-Guide/README.md

 - **Relevant coursework**: Data Structures, Algorithms, Software Engineering, etc.
 - **Honors/Awards** (or leadership if none)

-> 🔎 Keep this to **2–3 lines max**.
+> Note: Keep this to **2–3 lines max**.
 It should never take up more vertical space than your biggest project.

 ![Header + Education Example](images/header%20and%20education.png)

 ---

-# 🧈 Before We Move On...
+# Before We Move On...
 Let's Talk Bullet Points (Your Bread & Butter)

 Bullet points are **90% of your technical signal**.

 Bad bullet points = mid resume
 Strong bullet points = legit internship-level resume

-### 🎯 The XYZ Formula
+### The XYZ Formula

 **Accomplished [X] by doing [Y], resulting in [Z]**